-Issue Council's Role Section of Policy (excluding oversight of licensed removal or remediation work which is the role of SafeWork NSW).
-Council may consider the need to issue a clean-up notice, prevention notice or cost compliance notice under the Protection of the Environment Operations Act 1997 .
-Residential premises • Respond to any public health risks (risks to council workers and wider public) relating to the removal of asbestos containing materials or asbestos work at residential properties that does not involve a business or undertaking.
+Issue Council's Role Section of Policy consider the need to issue a clean-up notice, prevention notice or cost compliance notice under the Protection of the Environment Operations Act 1997 .
+Residential premises Respond to any public health risks (risks to council workers and wider public) relating to the removal of asbestos containing materials or asbestos work at residential properties that does not involve a business or undertaking.
 Section 9 Respond to complaints about unsafe work at a residential property that is undertaken by a resident (not a worker, which is the role of SafeWork NSW).
 Respond to public health risks posed by derelict properties or asbestos materials in residential settings.
 Waste Manage waste facilities in accordance with environmental protection legislation.
 Respond to illegal storage, illegal dumping and orphan waste.
 Section 10 Regulate non-complying transport of asbestos containing materials.